BurntSushi/blog/content/post/ripgrep.md

 On the other hand, `sift` will notice the `-i` flag and take a different route.
 `sift` will lowercase both the pattern and every block of bytes it searches.
-(`sift`, like the rest of the tools sans `ag`, does searching with an intermediate buffer.)
 This filter over all the bytes searched is likely the cause of `sift`'s performance drop from the previous [`linux_literal`](#linux-literal) benchmark.
 (It's worth pointing out that this optimization is actually incorrect, because it only accounts for ASCII case insensitivity, and not full